 Historically the most abundant mussel in the upper Mississippi River, the ebonyshell was prized by button makers for its thick white shell (Coker 1919).
 Populations in Minnesota occurred in the lower Minnesota, lower St. Croix, and Mississippi rivers.
 The ebonyshell is presently restricted to the lower St. Croix River above Lakeland and at Prescott, where less than 40 individuals have been found in recent decades (Kelner and Sietman 2000), and it is on the verge of extirpation from Minnesota.
 Overharvest during the pearl button era, pollution, and dams, which block the migration of its primary host fish, skipjack herring (Alosa chrysochloris), are the reasons for the species' demise.
 Its extreme rarity and narrow distribution make it vulnerable to catastrophic events.
 The ebonyshell was originally listed as a special concern species in Minnesota in 1984, but given continued habitat degradation and concerns over the availability of its host fish, it was reclassified as an endangered species in 1996.

 The ebonyshell has a round, heavy shell with a beak that curves forward.
 The shell is brown to black in color, and can reach up to 10 cm (4 in.) long.
 The teeth of the ebonyshell are well developed, with the pseudocardinal teeth parallel to the lateral teeth.
 The beak cavity is deep, and the inner shell is white.
-Similar species include the Wabash pigtoe (Fusconaia flava), round pigtoe (Pleurobema coccineum), and hickory nut (Obovaria olivaria), but the combination of the ebonyshell's round shape, forward curved beak, deep beak cavity, and parallel pseudocardinal and lateral teeth, distinguish it from all of these species.
+Similar species include the Wabash pigtoe (Fusconaia flava), round pigtoe (Pleurobema sintoxia), and hickorynut (Obovaria olivaria), but the combination of the ebonyshell's round shape, forward curved beak, deep beak cavity, and parallel pseudocardinal and lateral teeth, distinguish it from all of these species.

 The ebonyshell mussel primarily inhabits large rivers in sand or gravel (Cummings and Mayer 1992).